KISS—"Monster" Album Review

 Summin' it up

 I've owned Monster since it was a new release and it still gets fairly regular spins after all that time.
-Thayer and Singer have certainly earned their stripes here and their (relatively) youthful energy provided Simmons and Stanley with a musical shot in the arm.
-If you've let your KISS fandom lapse in recent years, Monster is a pretty damn fine place to get back on board with the face-painted four.
-It may not be the "preferred" KISS lineup but it's packing some pretty heavy duty ammunition nonetheless.
+Thayer and Singer's (relatively) youthful energy provided Simmons and Stanley with a much-needed musical shot in the arm.
+If you've let your KISS fandom lapse in recent years, Monster is a pretty good place to get back on board.
+It may not be the "preferred" KISS lineup but it's packing some pretty heavy duty ammunition.

 © 2012 Keith Abt